mobiliabrus/tourbook/docs/2-tour.md

 <a-flight flight="3U8722" departure="CKG" destination="KMG" departure-time="2014-01-04 12:50" arrive-time="2014-01-04 14:05"></a-flight>

-The plane is already there when I arrived boarding gate.
+When I arrived at the boarding gate, the plane was already here.
+The flight departured soon, and I was not there.
-The flight, its routes is fly to Chongqing and to another, then turn back to Chongqing, taking me to Kunming.
+It routes from Kunming to Chongqing and then another.
+After that it would turn around, Chongqing and Kunming.

-There should be enough hours for transformation, but the arriving flight delayed for 2 hours 25 minutes.
+My plan was taking Chongqing to Kunming.
+It was the time now, and the flight was just on his half circle.

+After arriving in Kunming, I would take an international flight.
+So I kept hours in airport, and the domestic flight cost another 2 hours.

-I get aboard on AirAsia in the last few minutes.
+I aboarded on AirAsia in the last few minutes.

 <a-flight flight="AK1009" departure="KMG" destination="KUL" departure-time="2014-01-04 17:40" arrive-time="2014-01-04 21:50"></a-flight>